morris/vanilla-todo/README.md

 ## 3. Implementation

-This section walks through the resulting implementation, highlighting techniques and problems found during the process.
+This section walks through the implementation, highlighting techniques and problems found during the process.
 You're encouraged to inspect the [source code](./public) alongside this section.

 ### 3.1.
 Basic Structure

-Since build steps are ruled out, the codebase is organized around plain HTML, CSS and JS files.
-The HTML and CSS mostly follows [rscss](https://ricostacruz.com/rscss/) (devised by [Rico Sta.
-Cruz](https://ricostacruz.com)) which yields an intuitive, component-oriented structure.
+Since build steps are ruled out, the codebase consists of plain HTML, CSS and JS files.
+The HTML and CSS follows [rscss](https://ricostacruz.com/rscss/) (devised by [Rico Sta.
+Cruz](https://ricostacruz.com)) resulting in an intuitive, component-oriented structure.

 The stylesheets are slightly verbose.
 [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties)